Max Weber: Economics

-Weber primarily regarded himself as an economist, and all of his professorial appointments were in economics, but his contributions to that field were largely overshadowed by his role as a founder of modern sociology.
-As a political economist and economic historian, Weber belonged to the German historical school of economics, represented by academics such as Gustav von Schmoller and his student Werner Sombart.
-While Weber's research interests were largely in line with this school, his views on methodology and marginal utility significantly diverged from those of the other German historicists.
+Weber primarily considered himself an economist, and all of his professorial appointments were in economics, but his contributions to that field were largely overshadowed by his role as a founder of modern sociology.
+He was a founder of economic sociology.
+He described capitalism as an economic system where individuals used property as an object of trade for profit-making enterprises in a market economy and divided it into multiple categories.
+Political capitalism was an ancient form of capitalism where the state created opportunities for profit-making, while rational capitalism was a modern Western form of capitalism that was defined by rationality and its orientation towards markets.
+As a political economist and economic historian, Weber belonged to the German historical school of economics, represented by academics such as Gustav von Schmoller and Schmoller's student Werner Sombart.
+While Weber's research interests were largely in line with this school, his views on methodology and marginal utility significantly diverged from them.
 Instead, they were closer to those of Carl Menger and the Austrian school of economics, the historical school's traditional rivals.
-The division caused by the Methodenstreit caused Weber to support a broad interpretation of economics that combined economic theory, economic history, and economic sociology in the form of Sozialökonomik ("social economics").
+Unlike other historicists, Weber accepted marginal utility and taught it to his students.
+In 1908, Weber published an article, "Marginal Utility Theory and 'The Fundamental Law of Psychophysics'", arguing that marginal utility and economics were not based on psychophysics.
+In general, Weber disagreed with the idea that economics relied on another field.
+The division caused by the Methodenstreit caused Weber to support a broad interpretation of economics that combined economic theory, economic history, and economic sociology in the form of Sozialökonomik (social economics).